Propagation Chemicals on Trial – Not Afiliated and Unbiased

 - Induce the formation of adventitious roots

-- Keep flowers, keep fruits setting, prevent fruits dropping
+- Keep flowers, keep fruit setting, prevent fruit dropping

-- Adjust sex ratio of flower (male flowers: female flowers)
+- Adjust the sex ratio of flowers (male flowers: female flowers)

 alpha-Naphthalene acetic acid (NAA)